fetchYourBrain/react_phone-catalog/README.md

 # React Product Catalog
 ## Overview
 The React Product Catalog is a fully functional web application that allows users to browse, shop, and manage their favorite products.
-Built using React and Next.js, this project features a shopping cart, a favorites page, and various product categories, all while adhering to modern web development practices.
+Built using React, this project features a shopping cart, a favorites page, and various product categories, all while adhering to modern web development practices.

 ## Features
 - Responsive Design: The application is optimized for both desktop and mobile devices, providing a seamless user experience.